 You're in compliance, why is compliance so important to H1?

 Compliance is so important to H1 as we need to ensure that we are placing the correct people into the care environment as they deal with vulnerable adults.
 We also need to ensure that all of the people that go to our clients are appropriately trained and are fully legal/appropriately registered with governing bodies.
 Compliance reduces the risk to our colleagues, staff and clients alike.

 I like the variety of people that I get to deal with on a daily basis and getting to know them and their background.
 We engage with people from all walks of life and each of them have different types of experience in care which is quite a nice thing to explore and talk about.

 What’s the worst?

-When things to go to plan.
+When things don't go to plan.
 Unexpected events cropping up which can demand your attention and divert you from the plan that you had made in the morning.

 What makes you proud to work at H1?

 Placing people in care homes and making sure that they are the correct people to be placed there.
 As we do deal with vulnerable people at the end of the day and this gives you a sense of job satisfaction because you know that the people you are signing off are going to look after the vulnerable people to the best of their ability.